Written By Ron Parker

 Regardless of the type of crossbow you own, the rated speed basically reflects its power.
 This means that an especially powerful crossbow, say one shooting over 400 FPS, can take advantage of the penetrating power of heavier bolts while still shooting fast and getting good range and accuracy.
 Therefore, it's definitely something you should be aware of and consider when deciding on what weight of bolt to get.

-Although the modern market has become dominated by carbon bolts, it's still possible to find the old aluminum crossbow shafts out there.
+Although the modern market has become dominated by carbon bolts, it's still possible to find the old aluminum crossbow bolts out there.
 But is one really better than the other?

 Yes.
 Carbon bolts are better.
 This is because it's stiffer, more resilient and lighter weight if you want a lightweight bolt.
 In fact, an aluminum bolt can sometimes bend if they hit a hard target.